Castlevania III: Dracula's Curse: Reception

-Japanese game magazine Famitsu gave it a 30 out of 40 score, praising it for a return to the first game's format, the new allies, and the upgraded sound, but knocking points off for excessive difficulty.
+In the Japanese game magazine Famitsu praising it for a return to the first game's format, the new allies, and the upgraded sound, with two reviewers finding its main drawback was its excessive difficulty.
 In 1997 Electronic Gaming Monthly ranked it the 57th best console video game of all time, citing the multiple playable characters and routes to choose from and the outstanding graphics and music.
 Nintendo Power listed it as the ninth best Nintendo Entertainment System video game, praising it for its strong improvements over previous entries in the series.
 Game Informers Tim Turi felt that it was a return to form after Castlevania II.
 He discussed characters such as Alucard (whom he called iconic) and Grant (whom he praised for his wall cling ability).
 GamesRadar ranked it the eighth best NES game ever made.
 The staff felt that it returned to Castlevanias roots after Castlevania II yet "took the series to new heights."
 GameZone ranked it as the third best Castlevania title.
 The staff preferred III the most as it felt like the original game the most; they felt its price on the Virtual Console was worthwhile.

 In a retrospective review, Allgame editor Christopher Michael Baker highly praised the game, describing it as "the greatest Castlevania game to ever grace the NES" and "possibly even the greatest Castlevania game to ever hit any system".

 IGN placed Castlevania III: Dracula's Curse 5th on their list of the Top 100 NES Games.

 Former Castlevania producer and developer Koji Igarashi cites Castlevania III as his favorite game in the series, noting the sound and setting as the reasons.
 Shutaro Iida, who was a programmer for the GBA and NDS games and director of Castlevania: Harmony of Despair, also said it is his favorite in the series, and cited the special sound chip in the Japanese version as the reason why.